 Growing up, I never had a dad, as I was raised by a single mother.
 Having kids of my own has been a struggle since I don’t have any childhood memories to tell me what exactly a dad does.
 However, I feel it’s almost been a good thing, in a way, because I don’t have any reason to follow tradition, and I get to make up my own way of doing this fatherhood thing.

-Currently, I’m 40 years old.
+Currently, I’m 42 years old.
 In my early 20s, I spent a lot of time working in construction.
-Right after the 9/11 attacks in New York, I decided to join the US Navy and I supported both the war in Iraq and the war against terrorism during my four years in enlistment.
+Right after the 9/11 attacks in New York, I decided to join the US Navy and I supported both the war in Iraq and the war against terrorism.
+I have non-combat PTSD from my time in the Navy, but I can’t get treatment or disability for it because I had a Top Secret Clearance and exited the force with an Other Than Honorable Discharge.
 After leaving the Navy, I pursued a bachelors degree and my first son was born during my senior year in school.
 Surprisingly, I found I got better grades after he was born than I did before.

 Bad luck and circumstance led to my failure to find a job after graduation, and I had to suffer through low paying jobs while trying to raise a family.
 After a painful divorce and even more traumatic custody battle, I am a stay at home dad again.
 There’s more details to the story, but I find myself in the career that I always wanted.
 Stay at home dad.